All Episodes

 You don't even know them.

-And it doesn't help you and IOTA.
+And it doesn't help you an iota.

-All it does is fuel continued rage and resentment, all of these really destructive human emotions, and those are the emotions the Democrat Party plays on.
+All of these really destructive human emotions, and those are the emotions the Democrat Party plays on.

 Those are the emotions they try to triumph on.